15 Top-Rated Small Towns in Virginia

 The historic town of Clifton is a small town that had its fifteen minutes of fame with the movie, Sleepless in Seattle, which was written in a home on Main Street.
 The town is now a National Historic District that does not even have a stoplight.

-If you are traveling with children, you may want to plan some time at the Adventure Links at Hemlock Overlook Regional Park with outdoor ropes adventures.
+If you are traveling with children, you may want to plan some time with hands-on outdoor education at the Hemlock Overlook Regional Park, which has hiking trails and ropes courses that are open to the public.

 When you drive into Norton, you might feel a sense of both city life and small-town charm.
 It is Virginia's smallest city, so it is a nice place to visit if you are looking for a little of both.